Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 ### Genesis and Philosophy

-DePIN's creation addresses infrastructure's fundamental capital coordination problem.
+The creation of Decentralized Physical Infrastructure Networks (DePIN) addresses infrastructure's fundamental capital coordination problem.
 Traditional infrastructure follows a familiar pattern: corporations raise billions, deploy networks, and charge users for access.
 This creates artificial scarcity and geographic inequality since profitable urban areas get coverage while rural regions remain underserved.

 DePIN's philosophy is rooted in the belief that communities can build infrastructure more efficiently than corporations through aligned economic incentives.
 Instead of waiting for Verizon to decide a neighborhood deserves better coverage, an operator can install equipment and earn money for every device that connects through that hardware.

 This approach embeds economic incentives directly into the protocol layer.
 Rather than hoping someone builds profitable applications on top, DePIN protocols include native tokens and on-chain metering from day one.
-When someone uses the harddware, the protocol itself collects revenue and distributes it programmatically to network participants.
+When someone uses the hardware, the protocol itself collects revenue and distributes it programmatically to network participants.

 ### Consensus and Coordination